ohare93/brain-brew-starter/README.md

 <a title="Support a fellow Weekend Warrior on Patreon" href="https://www.patreon.com/jmohare?fan_landing=true"><img src="https://img.shields.io/badge/patreon-support-%23f96854.svg"></a>

 A full working repo using [Brain Brew](https://github.com/ohare93/brain-brew) :+1:
-This repo is for demonstration purposes, and gives a user an already working system to morph to fit their own needs
+This repo is for demonstration purposes, and gives a user an already working system to morph to fit their own needs.
+Though if you already have some Anki cards to sync then it is easier to simply delete most of this repo and use brain-brew to create it from scratch.
+See the [seting up your own cards section](#setting-up-your-own-cards-for-importexport) below for more details.

 If you get use of out this project, or wish to see it progress, please do consider supporting :pray: